 Upon completion of the NPQH, David was awarded his first headship at Benhurst Primary.
 Within his first year of headship, David successfully led the school from Requires Improvement to Good.
-Three years on, the school is now firmly working towards Outstanding.
+Five years on, the school is now firmly working towards Outstanding.
 In 2014, Benhurst’s excellent work was recognised and the school expanded from 1½ FE to 2FE.
 Benhurst Primary is now widely known for its forward-thinking ethos and has worked extensively with many local, national and international schools and businesses in its constant drive for excellence.
-David also held the position of Executive Headteacher for another local school during a period of prolonged absence of the substantive Headteacher in July 2016, was appointed Director of Primary at LIFE Education Trust.
+David also held the position of Executive Headteacher for another local school during a period of prolonged absence of the substantive Headteacher.
+In July 2016, he was appointed Director of Primary at The LIFE Education Trust.

 David is an active member of the local Cluster group, has been a governor in four schools and holds a position on the Schools’ Funding Forum for Havering, the Head teacher’s Reference Group and is a member if the Strategic Board of the Billericay SCITT.